Brian Wilson (album): "Walkin' the Line"

-"Walkin' the Line" is only track from the Wilson Project that made it onto Brian Wilson.
+"Walkin' the Line" is the only track from the Wilson Project that made it onto Brian Wilson.
 Wilson said that the song was built around an old bass line he had composed, and that the lyrics are about how he is "always walking over thin ice, could fall through at any minute.
 I tread lightly on everything I do, 'Walk The Line' so to speak.
 Not all the time, but it is one of my subtheme songs of my whole life, [but] it’s not a serious song."
 Carlin describes it as "stompingly rhythmic" and "another of Brian's deceptively autobiographical songs, combining the percussive sound of footsteps, drums, sleigh bells, synth bass, synthesizer, electric guitars, and three layers of interlocking voices into a description of his own impossibly rigid life".

 Landy said the lyrics describe "walking the line between sanity and insanity, walking the line between wanting to talk to this girl and being too scared to."
 Waronker had invited Nick Laird-Clowes, singer and guitarist of the Dream Academy, to work with Wilson on the album, but Laird-Clowes' contributions were ultimately limited to modifying the verse melody of "Walkin' the Line".